appscode-cloud/docs/docs/platform/selfhost-setup/install/cloud-demo.md

   * **Target IP:** Provide the static IP addresses for your cluster nodes or load balancer.
 * **Cluster Type:** Determine if you are installing on **AWS EKS Cluster** or **Red Hat OpenShift Cluster**.

+> For Red Hat OpenShift clusters, see the [Deploying KubeDB Platform in OpenShift Cluster](openshift-cluster.md) guide.

 #### Additional configuration for EKS cluster

 See [Additional configuration for EKS cluster](common-config.md#additional-configuration-for-eks-cluster) in the Common Configuration guide for the EBS CSI / AWS Load Balancer Controller prerequisites and the commands to fetch the Kube API server endpoint, subnet IDs, and EIP allocation IDs.